DominikZembrowski/piano-project/README.md

 # piano-project

-# project was created by Kyle at WebDevSimplified: https://github.com/WebDevSimplified
+# The Author of this code is Kyle who runs WebDevSimplified: https://github.com/WebDevSimplified